Former NFL all-pro Marcellus Wiley hosted his Project Transition’s Champions of Change NFL Skills Camp at Crespi High School on Saturday, August 31.

 The free camp, instructed by former NFL players, was open to youth of all ages and positions.
 The mission of the event was to teach football techniques and instill the values of teamwork, discipline, focus, and other life-lessons on the gridiron.

 At age eight, Wiley started his football career in the challenging environment of inner-city Los Angeles.
-As a standout high school player, he accepted a football scholarship from Columbia University, an elite Ivy League school famous for bright minds but not elite football players.
+As a standout high school student-athlete, he looked over colleges with more popular football programs for an opportunity to attend and play for Columbia University, an elite Ivy League school famous for bright minds but not elite football players.
+He dominated on the field and excelled in the classroom.

 Wiley graduated from Columbia with a bachelor of science degree.
 And against the odds, he went on to play defensive end for 10 seasons in the National Football League with the Buffalo Bills, San Diego Chargers, Dallas Cowboys, and Jacksonville Jaguars.
 The retired 10-year veteran amassed many honors and was selected to the Pro Bowl in 2001.